-The Career Awareness course is a rotation class for eighth grade students.
-Students will explore web-based interest inventories to investigate possible careers.
-Objectives include preparation, career acquisition, career retention and career advancement.
-Students will participate in activities to help them realize their maximum potential and acquire skills.
-Each student will begin a portfolio, which will accompany him/her to high school for further additions.
+The Career and Financial Awareness course is a rotation class for eighth-grade students.
+Students will explore web-based interest inventories to investigate possible careers and explore additional implications for careers related to finances and benefits.
+Objectives of this course include general career exploration, career education and training, career retention, and career advancement.
+Students will also consider careers and their implications to personal finance concepts, such as income and net income, budgeting, and saving.
+Each student will begin a portfolio, accompanying the student to high school for further development.